ygt-mikekchar/rust-monad-kata/README.md

 You might be wondering, "Why is a functor a collection?"
 Imagine a single number as being a "collection" of one number.
 We can also have a set of tuples: for example the set of `(0, 0), (0, 1), (1, 0), (1, 1)`.
-You can probably imagin that this can be a "functor" as well because we can easily write `map` to work on each value in the tuple.
+You can probably imagine that this is a functor as well because we can easily write `map` to work on each value in the tuple.
 The same goes for arrays, strings, and many other collections.